WhereJuly/62-http-convenience-pack/readme.md

 **Code Conventions**

-To easy the readability and autocomplete I apply the following conventions: start interface names with `I`, enums with `E`, type aliases with `T`, generics with `G`.
+To ease the readability and autocomplete I apply the following conventions: start interface names with `I`, enums with `E`, type aliases with `T`, generics with `G`.
 Abbreviations are always in caps (satisfactory comfort).
-The domain-respective public API contain `HTTP` prefix to namespace the package members, constants contain the module name like `Statuses`, `Methods`, `MIME` etc.
+The domain-respective public API contains `HTTP` prefix to namespace the package members, the module name like `Statuses`, `Methods`, `MIME` etc.

 As the names may feel rather long you can apply the imports aliasing like this: